-Total other (expense) income was (\$1.0) million in the 2023 Second Quarter compared to (\$0.6) million in the 2022 Second Quarter.
+Total other (expense) income, net, was (\$0.1) million in the 2023 Third Quarter compared to \$1.1 million in the 2022 Third Quarter.

-Interest expense, net of \$0.8 million savings from the interest rate swap arrangement discussed below, under "Liquidity and Capital Resources - Interest Rate Swap", was \$2.6 million for the 2023 Second Quarter compared to \$1.0 million in the 2022 Second Quarter.
-The increase in interest expense was primarily due to a higher effective interest rate and increased borrowings to fund acquisitions.
-The effective net interest rate on our Credit Facilities was 6.0% for the 2023 Second Quarter.
-We revalued the contingent earn-out consideration related to an acquisition and recognized \$0.7 million as income (reduction in the related liability).

-The revaluation of a put-right liability resulted in \$0.1 million of expense (an increase in the related liability) for the 2023 Second Quarter.
-The put-right relates to the potential future purchase of a company that provides physical therapy and rehabilitation services to hospitals and other ancillary providers in a distinct market area.
-The owners have the right to put this transaction to us in approximately five years from November 2021.
+- Interest expense, net of \$0.9 million savings from the interest rate swap arrangement discussed in the "Liquidity and Capital Resources Interest Rate Swap" section below, was \$2.1 million for the 2023 Third Quarter compared to \$2.0 million in the 2022 Third Quarter.
+The interest rate on the Company's credit facilities, net of the savings from the interest rate swap, was 4.9% for the 2023 Third Quarter, with an all-in affortive interest rate including all associated octs. of 5.6% - effective interest rate, including all associated costs, of 5.6%.
+Interest income from investing excess cash (proceeds from the secondary offering sale of our stock completed in May 2023) in a high-yield savings account was \$1.7 million during the 2023 Third Quarter.
+We revalued contingent earn-out consideration related to acquisitions and recognized \$0.2 million as income (a reduction in the related liability) in the 2023 Third Quarter compared to \$2.0 million in the 2022 Third - Quarter.
+The revaluation of a put-right liability resulted in \$0.1 million of expense (an increase in the related liability) for the 2023 Third Quarter compared to \$0.8 million of income for the 2022 Third Quarter.
+The put-right, which expires in November 2026, relates to the potential future purchase of a company that provides physical therapy and rehabilitation services to hospitals and other ancillary providers in a distinct market area.

-Other and interest income for the 2023 Second Quarter included \$0.5 million of interest income earned in June 2023 from investing the net proceeds from the secondary offering of our common stock in a high-yield savings account while the prior year comparable period mostly consisted of \$0.6 million of gain from the sale of certain clinics.